PaloAltoNetworks/pan-saas-cli/README.md

 # SaaS-CLI
-This folder contains a program that interacts with a Palo Alto Networks Firewall to pull the [SaaS Application Usage Report](https://docs.paloaltonetworks.com/pan-os/10-1/pan-os-admin/monitoring/view-and-manage-reports/view-reports.html#id12e5da3d-d44f-4c9e-9d97-8704151ed103) and outputs all the discovered SaaS applications which you can then review and tag them as Sanctioned if applicable.
+This a CLI application that interacts with a Palo Alto Networks Firewall to pull the [SaaS Application Usage Report](https://docs.paloaltonetworks.com/pan-os/10-1/pan-os-admin/monitoring/view-and-manage-reports/view-reports.html#id12e5da3d-d44f-4c9e-9d97-8704151ed103) and lists all the SaaS applicaiton in use.
+The applications also can tag the predefined Sanctioned tag to applications.

 ## How to run the program
-* [Install Go](https://go.dev/doc/install) (if you don't have it already)
+* Download the minicli executable
+* Run ./minicli to see all the avalable options
+* Run ./minicli key to generate an API Key
-* Import the project
+* Run ./minicli dsa to display the SaaS applications
-* Issue "go run main.go" on CLI
-* Review generated file
+* Run ./minicli wsf to create a file with the SaaS applications
+* Run ./minicli ast to apply sanctioned tag to applications

 ## Files contained in this folder:
-* sample.xml - Example file showing the raw format of the report.
-* SaaSApps_created:XXXX - Example file showing the output after running this program; XXXX reflects the current time in the system
-* main.go - Program Source Code
+* cmd: Contains application entry code
+* examplesecret: Contains an example how to hardcode your encryption/decryption key to be used by the secret.Secret()
+* pkg: Contains source code

 ## Consideration
-Add/Edit the following strings to your systems environmental variables:
-* Username
-* PANOUSER - Firewall's Username
-* PANOPWD - Firewall's Password
-* FIREWALL - Firewall's IP Address or FQDN
+Start the application by generating the API Key.